rpax/MASSIS/_tutorials/02-customizing-the-archetype.md

 ---
-title : "Creating a MASSIS Application.
-Customizing the archetype"
+title : "Customizing the archetype"
 ---

 This is the continuation of the [First tutorial](/tutorials/01-sample-massis-application), which explains how to create a MASSIS project based on an archetype.